-Brendan Kelly t/a Irelandmortgages.com/Financial Planner are regulated by the Central Bank of Ireland as an insurance intermediary registered under the European Communities (Insurance Mediation) Regulation 2005.
+Financial Planner Technology Ltd t/a Irelandinsurance/Financial Planner/Irelandmortgages.com are regulated by the Central Bank of Ireland as an insurance intermediary registered under the European Communities (Insurance Mediation) Regulation 2005 and as a Mortgage Intermediary authorised under the Consumer Credit Act 1995.
 Copies of our regulatory authorisations are available on request.
-The Central Bank of Ireland holds registers of regulated firms.
+The Central Bank of Ireland holds registers for regulated firms.
 You may contact the Central Bank of Ireland on 1890 777 777 or alternatively visit their website at www.centralbank.ie to verify our credentials.

 Codes of Conduct

-Brendan Kelly t/a Irelandmortgages.com/Financial Planner is subject to the Consumer Protection Code, minimum Competency Code and Fitness & Probity Standards which offer protection to consumers.
+Financial Planner Technology Ltd t/a Irelandinsurance /Financial Planner/Irelandmortgages.com are subject to the Consumer Protection Code, minimum Competency Code and Fitness & Probity Standards which offer protection to consumers.
 These codes can be found on the Central Bank’s website www.centralbank.ie.

-Brendan Kelly t/a Irelandmortgages.com/Financial Planner acts as an Independent Broker which means that: a) the principal regulated activities of the firm are provided on the basis of a fair analysis of the market; and b) you have the option to pay in full for our services by means of a fee.
+Financial Planner Technology Ltd t/a Irelandinsurance /Financial Planner/Irelandmortgages.com acts as an independent Broker which means that a) the principle regulated activities of the firm are provided on the basis of a fair analysis of the market; and b) you have the option to pay in full for our services by means of a fee.

 The concept of fair analysis is derived from the Insurance Mediation Directive.
-It describes the extent of the choice of products and providers offered by an intermediary within a particular category of life assurance, general insurance, mortgages, and/or a specialist area.
-The number of contracts and providers considered must be sufficiently large to enable an intermediary to recommend a product that would be adequate to meet a clients needs.
+It describes the extent of the choice of products and providers offered by an intermediary within a category of life assurance, general insurance, mortgages and/or a specialist area.
+The number of contracts and providers considered.

 Life & Pensions

-Brendan Kelly t/a Irelandmortgages.com/Financial Planner provides life assurance and pensions on a fair analysis basis i.e. providing services on the basis of a sufficiently large number of contracts and product producers available on the market to enable us to make a recommendation, in accordance with professional criteria, regarding which contract would be adequate to meet the your needs.
+Financial Planner Technology Ltd t/a Irelandinsurance/Financial Planner/Irelandmortgages.com providers life assurance and pensions on a fair analysis basis i.e. providing services on the basis of a sufficiently large number of contracts and product producers available on the market to enable us to make a recommendation, in accordance with professional criteria, regarding which contract would be adequate to meet your needs.

-We will provide assistance to you for any queries you may have in relation to the policies, or in the event of a claimduring the life of the policies and we will explain to you the various restrictions, conditions and exclusions attached to your policy.
-It is however, your responsibility to read the policy documents, literature and brochures to ensure that you understand the nature of the policy cover, particularly in relation to PHI and serious illness policies.
+We will aid you for any queries you may have in relation to the policies, or in the event of a claimduring the life of the policies and we will explain to you the various restrictions, conditions and exclusions attached to your policy.
+It is, however, your responsibility to read the policy documents, literature and brochures to ensure that you understand the nature of the policy cover, particularly in relation to PHI and Serious Illness policies.

-Brendan Kelly t/a Irelandmortgages.com/Financial Planner can refer general insurance to another broker.
-Irelandmortgages.com can provide advice on and arrange products from the following range: household, motor, commercial, public liability, employer liability, and travel insurance.
+Financial Planner Technology Ltd t/a Irelandinsurance/Financial Planner/Irelandmortgages.com can refer general insurance to another broker.
+Financial Planner partners can provide advice on and arrange products from the following range: household, motor, commercial, public liability, employer liability and travel insurance.
 Brokers can tailor this to include any extra services offered.

-Through the lenders or other undertakings with which we hold an agency, Brendan Kelly t/a Irelandmortgages.com can provide advice on and arrange mortgage products from the following range: fixed-rate loans, variable rate mortgages, capital & interest mortgages, interest only mortgages, endowment mortgages, pension mortgages and residential investment property.
+Through the lenders or other undertakings with which we hold an agency, Financial Planner Technology Ltd t/a Irelandinsurance/Financial Planner/Irelandmortgages.com can provide advice onthe arrange mortgage products from the following range: fixed-rate loans, variable rate mortgages, capital & interest mortgages, interest only mortgages, endowment mortgages, pension mortgages and residential and residential investment property.

-Brendan Kelly t/a Irelandmortgages/Financial Planner provides mortgage advice on a fair analysis basis (providing services on the basis of a sufficiently large number of contracts and product producers available on the market to enable the firm to make a recommendation, in accordance with professional criteria, regarding which contract would be adequate to meet your needs).
+Financial Planner Technology Ltd t/a I Irelandinsurance/Financial Planner/Irelandmortgages.com provides mortgage advice on a fair analysis basis (providing services on the basis of a sufficiently large number of contracts and product producers available on the market to enable the firm to make a recommendation, in accordance with professional criteria, regarding which contract would be adequate to meet your needs).

-We will need to collect sufficient information from you before we can offer any advice on housing loans.
-This is due to the fact that a key issue in relation to mortgage advice is affordability.
+We will need to collect enough information from you before we can offer any advice on housing loans.
+This is because a key issue in relation to mortgage advice is affordability.
 Such information should be produced promptly upon our request.

 Disclosure of Information

 You may elect to deal with us on a fee only basis; we have a minimum fee of €250 per consultation thereafter an hourly rate applies which could range from €100-€200 per hour.
-Each client will be notified in advance of our fee for a particular advisory service.
-Additional fees may be payable for complex cases or to reflect value, specialist skills or urgency.
+Each client will be notified in advance of our fee for an advisory service.
+Additionally, fees may be payable for complex cases or to reflect value, specialist skills or urgency.

-In the event that you do not wish to engage our firm on a fee only basis we are remunerated by commission income from product procedures on the completion of business.
+If you do not wish to engage our firm on a fee only basis, we are remunerated by commission income from product procedures on the completion of business.

 In certain circumstances it will be necessary to charge a fee for services provided in order to ensure we provide expert independent advice.
-In the event that you do not wish to proceed with a product or service where we have been engaged by you appropriate fees will apply.
+If you do not wish to proceed with a product or service where we have been engaged by you, appropriate fees will apply.
 A minimum fee of €100 per hour will apply in these circumstances to be determined by our firm.

-In the event that we receive commission from the product provider and a fee for our service, in this case if we are to off set the fee against commissioned earned we will advice in advance.
+If we received commission from the product provider and a fee for our service in this case if we are to offset the fee against commissioned earned, we will advise in advance.

-Fee Structure: (This is determined with the client ahead of engagement depending on the level of advisory required)
+Fee Structure (This is determined with the client ahead of engagement depending on the level of advisor required)

-It is in your best interests that you review, on a regular basis, the products which we have arranged for you.
-As your circumstances change, your needs will change-you must advise us of those changes and request a review of the relevant policy so that we can ensure that you are provided with up to date advice and products best suited to your needs.
-Failure to contact us of changes in your circumstances, or request a review, may result in you having insufficient insurance cover and/or inappropriate investments.
+It is in your best interest that you review on a regular basis the products which we have arrange for you.
+As your circumstances change your needs will change, you must advise us of those changes and request a review of the relevant policy so that we can ensure that you are provided with up to date advice and products best suited to your needs.
+Failure to contact us of changes in your circumstances or request a review may result in you having insufficient insurance cover and/or in appropriate investments.

-It is the policy of our firm to avoid conflicts of interest in providing services to you.
-However, where an unavoidable conflict of interest arises we will advise you of this in writing before providing you with any service.
+It is the policy of our firm to avoid conflict of interest in providing services to you.
+However, where an unavoidable conflict of interest arises, we will advise you of this in writing before providing you with any services.

 Default on payments by clients

 Our firm will exercise its legal rights to receive payments due to it from clients (fees and insurance premiums) for services provided.
-In particular, without limitation of the generality of the foregoing, the firm will seek reimbursement for all payments made to insurers on behalf of clients where the firm has acted in good faith in renewing a policy of insurance for the client.
+In particular; without limitation of the generality of the forgoing, the firm will seek reimbursement for all payments made to insurers on behalf of the clients where the firm has acted in good faith in renewing a policy of insurance for the client.

-Mortgage lenders may seek early repayment of a loan and interest if you default on your repayments.
+Mortgage lenders may seek early payment of a loan and interest if you default on your payments.
 Your home is at risk if you do not maintain your agreed repayments.

 We ask that you make any complaint against our firm relating to services provided by us in writing.
-We will acknowledge your complaint within 5 business days and we will fully investigate it.
+We will acknowledge your complaint within 5 business days, and we will fully investigate it.
 On completion of our investigation, we will provide you with a written report of the outcome.
-In the event that you are still dissatisfied with our handling of, or response to your complaint, you are entitled to refer the matter to the Financial Services Ombudsman or the Pensions Ombudsman.
+In the event that you are still dissatisfied with our handling of or response to your complaint, you are entitled to refer the matter to the Financial Services and Pensions Ombudsman at Lincoln House, Lincoln Place, Dublin 2, D02 VH29, 01 567 7000 or firstname.lastname@example.org.
 A full copy of our complaints procedure is available on request.